aandiron/architect/a.andiron_The-Architect.md

 --- --- ---

-A few hours later the architect passed through the heavy dark-stained, wood-paneled doors of the mayor's office.
-The mayor, sitting behind the heavy wooden desk, looked up from legislation she was reviewing as he entered.
+A few hours later the architect passed through the dark-stained, wood-paneled doors of the mayor's office.
+The mayor, sitting behind a heavy hardwood desk, looked up from legislation she was reviewing as he entered.

 "Oh!
 I'm so glad you reached out to make an appointment."
 She said.
 "I have been meaning to meet with you.
-Your building is such an important project for our city."
+Your building will be such an important new part of our city, I thought we should talk about that before the first shovel goes into the ground."

-"I am aware of that.
-I can't emphasize enough how much this building will be a _part_ of the city.
+"I agree.
+And I can't emphasize enough how much this building will be a _part_ of the city.
 My designers and I have worked tirelessly to make sure that every approach is considered.
 It isn't a building that will stand alone, not some monstrosity of ego; rather it is something that will reflect the city back on itself."

 "You're not saying it's understated are you?
 It could hardly be called subtle...

 "Not at all!
-No no. It is in fact intended to be the main feature of the city.
+No no. It is in fact intended to be the main feature of your city.
 The hallmark.
 The calling card.
 The icon.
 The shining beacon on an otherwise dreary skyline.
 It will, I hope, eventually be the thing that your city is known for.
 I just mean that it's not _unconsidered_.
 It has a _relationship_ with the city, understand?"

 "Well, good.
 That's what I was hoping.
 The last thing we need is another understated building that blends without notice into the low-rise fabric of the city.
 Buildings without recognition are not the kinds of buildings that get one elected."

 "Trust me Madam Mayor, when you cut the ribbon on my building, you will get nothing but recognition."

-"I... maybe I shouldn't say this because it makes me look weak... so this stays behind closed doors, OK?
+"I... maybe I shouldn't say this because it makes me look weak; so this stays behind closed doors, OK?
 But I...
 I _need_ your building --- not just politically, but, like, physically too.
 It's just so... perfect."

 "I know you need it Madam Mayor.
 And you will have it.
 There's just one thing I need you to do for me..."
 He unzipped his trousers and let the straining erect model spring to its full glory.